|

 Chalchiuhtilicue,

-the Aztec Goddess of the Fourth Sun, was chosen to
+the Aztec Goddess of the Fourth Sun, was

-Jealous of her position, Tezcatlipoca, the
+years.
+Jealous of her position, Tezcatlipoca,

-claiming she burned so brightly in order to
+her, claiming she burned so brightly in

-prevent other gods from approaching her.
+order to prevent other gods from approaching

+her.
 In her frustration at these false

-accusations, she wept, and her tears put out her
+accusations, she wept, and her tears put

-“Tanto
+from "Tanto

 Tiempo”